 Cat Armstrong had returned with a child, that was the story.
 A legend without corroboration, no one noticed she had been away, but that was how these things went.
-Where she had come back to Willipaq from and whose the child was was outside consideration.
+Where she had come back to Willipaq from and whose the child was was an outside consideration.
 Likewise if she had been away at all, lest a finger of accusation be leveled at some local boy.
 The local boys, all, would have been pleased to have tampered with the Cat.
 There was no child, just a tale of a child.
 Maybe she left it in the train station.

 Children were expected to listen with closed ears, mute and tractable, seen and not heard.
-The children built upon their scanty information and the tale of Cat’s childless confinement grew into a failed bittersweet infatuation with a dissolute nobleman in search of his soul in the North American wilderness.
+The older children built upon their scanty information and the tale of Cat’s childless confinement grew into a failed bittersweet infatuation with a dissolute nobleman in search of his soul in the North American wilderness.
 The children of Willipaq who eavesdropped on their mothers and aunts talking of the woman who spread the bounty of her white, creamy thighs—that thighs were white and creamy, the children of Willipaq did not doubt for they read it in their parents’ eyes, lingering on Cat as she passed by—created the legend for Cat to live up to.